|

 Farmer 1865.
 People wanted a large, many- bedroomed house

 that had some interesting detailing.
-A two storey rectangular
+A two story rectangular

 building with a mild hip roof, a projecting